luzmo-official/custom-chart-builder/README.md

   data: any[][];                    // The data rows from the server
   slots: Slot[];                    // The filled slots with column mappings
   slotConfigurations: SlotConfig[]; // The configuration of available slots
-  options: Record<string, any>;     // Additional options passed to the chart
+  options: Record<string, any> & { theme: ThemeConfig };     // Additional options passed to the chart
   language: string;                 // Current language code (e.g., 'en')
-  dimensions: {                     // Available dimensions for rendering
+  dimensions: {                     // Width and height of the chart container in pixels
     width: number;
     height: number;
   };